American Seafoods has 25 new cases of COVID-19 among crew aboard 2 factory trawlers

 “This is a dynamic and evolving situation,” the statement said.
 “More information will be provided as it becomes available.”

-Seattle-based American Seafoods earlier this week confirmed that the Northern Jaeger and American Triumph crews would be screened for COVID-19 in Bellingham.
+Seattle-based American Seafoods earlier this week confirmed the Northern Jaeger and American Triumph crews would be screened for COVID-19 in Bellingham.
 On Thursday night, a company spokesman did not release a statement, and it was unclear how many of the positive cases were among American Triumph crew, and how many involved the Northern Jaeger crew.
 There also was no information released about the number of crew employed on each vessel.

 American Seafoods operates a fleet of six factory trawlers that catch and process fish off Washington and Alaska.
 The three vessels that have had outbreaks were involved in a spring harvest of Pacific Whiting off the Pacific Northwest coast, and have been scheduled to head north to Alaska for the summer season to fish for Bering Sea pollock.

-Amid the COVID-19 pandemic, seafood companies have worked with health consultants to come up with plans to try to keep the virus from their boats, as well as processing plants in Alaska communities, where there are serious concerns that the industry will spread the pandemic onshore.
+Amid the COVID-19 pandemic, seafood companies have worked with health consultants to come up with plans to try to keep the virus from their boats, as well as processing plants in Alaska communities, where there are serious concerns the industry will spread the pandemic onshore.

 American Seafoods’ plan involves at least a five-day quarantine as well as testing crew members for the infection and the presence of antibodies, according to a company spokesperson.
 Only those who test negative have been allowed to board vessels.